And I Love Her: Mono Mix 1

 This initial mono mix was made in the Abbey Road Studio One control room on Tuesday 3 March.
 As for the recording session, Martin and Smith were producer and engineer.
 The second engineer was A.B.
 Lincoln.

 The mix features McCartney's single-tracked vocal, with only selected phrases (for example, the title) highlighted by double tracking.

-This mix was sent to Capitol and United Artists on Tuesday 9 June, and released on the US mono version of the Hard Day's Night soundtrack album on Friday 26 June 1964.
+This mix was sent to Capitol and United Artists on Tuesday 9 June, and released on the US mono version of the A Hard Day's Night soundtrack album on Friday 26 June 1964.
 The stereo version of the album used a fake stereo version of this mono mix.

 This mix was also used on the mono version of the Capitol album Something New, released on Monday 20 July 1964.

 This mix was also used on the film print of A Hard Day's Night except the speed was slower in a low pitch.

-It can currently be found as part of the Capitol Albums Volume 1 box set.
+It can currently be found as part of The Capitol Albums, Volume 1 box set.